Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 1 Socket in /run/screen/S-$USER.
 ```

 This command will show you how many screen you input.
-You can resume to the session that you previously run your shovill_run before.
+You can resume to the session that you previously run your shovill before.
 Session name will be different for every users so you need to enter the one you see on your screen.

 ```
 screen -r $session_name
 ```

 Now you reattach to your previous analysis.
-When the analysis is ended, you should deactivate your conda environment before leaving the terminal.
+When the analysis is ended, you should deactivate your shovill_env environment before leaving the terminal.
 If you want to exit the screen mode, just type 'exit'.

 ```
 conda deactivate